Wed 3 Jul 19

 Essex, currently University of the Year, is 14th out of all English mainstream universities* with 87.1% of students saying they are satisfied with their course – 3.5% above the national average of 83.5%.

-According to the NSS data we're also top 10 for overall student satisfaction in american studies; cinematics and photography - which includes art history and film studies; drama; electronic engineering; imaginative writing; subjects allied to medicine which includes biomedical science; and politics.
+We're also in the top 10 for overall student satisfaction in american studies; cinematics and photography - which includes art history and film studies; electronic engineering; imaginative writing; subjects allied to medicine which includes biomedical science; and politics.

 We're also in the top 25% for overall satisfaction in biology, psychology and sociology with other subjects achieving 90% overall student satisfaction including accounting, finance, history, and sports science.